magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 ### Define Pre-Package Assignment

 {: .bs-callout .bs-callout-info}
-The Packaging Type setting is only available for Simple Product and Bundled Product types.
+The Packaging Type setting is only available for _Simple Product_ and _Bundle Product_ types.

 1. On the _Admin_ sidebar, choose **Catalog** and then **Products**.